jundalisay/spblist/content/en/material/fallacies/string.md

 String theory and Supersymmetry are a waste of time because Relativity is false.

-Relativity is false because time is mental, not electromagnetic.
+- Relativity is false because time is mental, not electromagnetic.

 All tests of Relativity are merely electromagnetic measurements **of how things already are**.

-For example, measuring the sun to rise in the east very accurately does not explain why the sun rises to the east.
+For example, measuring the sun to rise in the east very accurately does not explain *why* the sun rises to the east.

-And so humans theorize false concentric spheres to account for why the sun rises to the east.
+- And so Aristotle and Ptolemy theorized false concentric spheres to account for why the sun rises in the east.

 Similarly, humans created false string theory to account for why light is limited to 300,000 kilometers per second.

-Therefore, both Einstein and Ptolemy are fallacies peddled as truth, covering up the real ignorance of humans.
+Therefore, both Einstein and Ptolemy are fallacies peddled as truth, covering up the real ignorance of how Nature works.

 ### The Solution: Time is Mental and Subjective